shlomiassaf/tdm/src/demo/modules/@forms/tutorials/5-renderer-container/README.md

   1. The renderer will use a flex layout creating 2 columns, left column for the label and the right column for the control.

-  2. `DynamicFormElementComponent` is used inside the right column with the `showLabels` set to false
+  2. `MaterialFormControlRenderer` is used inside the right column with the `showLabels` set to false

   3. `DynamicFormRowComponent` will also expose it's interface as `@Input()` so it can be used by other templates.

-  4. The property **custom** is exposed (also as `@Input()`) which when set to true will not use `DynamicFormElementComponent` to render the control, instead it will show the content project into it.
+  4. The property **custom** is exposed (also as `@Input()`) which when set to true will not use `MaterialFormControlRenderer` to render the control, instead it will show the content project into it.

 Bullet 3 & 4 are important they will allow us to use local overrides to